demisto/content/Packs/CrowdStrikeIntel/Integrations/CrowdStrikeFalconIntel_v2/CrowdStrikeFalconIntel_v2_description.md

 ## CrowdStrike Falcon Intel
-To create a client ID and client secret (the password in the integration), see [CrowdStrike Falcon API Client and keys](https://falcon.crowdstrike.com/support/api-clients-and-keys).
+To create a Client ID and Client Secret (the password for the integration), see [CrowdStrike Falcon API Client and keys](https://falcon.crowdstrike.com/support/api-clients-and-keys).